2016 London Assembly election

-The 2016 London Assembly election was an election held on 5 May 2016 to elect the members of the London Assembly.
+The 2016 London Assembly election was held on 5 May 2016 to elect the members of the London Assembly.
 It took place on the same day as the London mayoral election and the United Kingdom local elections.
-Four parties had AMs in the previous Assembly: London Labour led by Len Duvall, London Conservatives led by Gareth Bacon, London Greens led by Siân Berry, and the London Liberal Democrats led by Caroline Pidgeon.
+Four parties had AMs in the previous Assembly: London Labour, led by Len Duvall, London Conservatives led by Gareth Bacon, London Greens led by Siân Berry, and the London Liberal Democrats led by Caroline Pidgeon.

 Labour received the largest number of votes ever cast for a party in a London Assembly election, becoming the first party to poll over 1 million votes.
 Although they gained Merton and Wandsworth from the Conservatives, their regional vote share declined by 0.8%, and they finished with 12 AMs, the same as in 2012.
 The Conservative Party won just 8 Assembly seats, its worst-ever performance in a London Assembly election.
 The Green Party retained its 2 Assembly members, although its 8.0% share of the regional vote represented its worst-ever result, and UKIP returned to the London Assembly for the first time since the election of 2004.
 The Liberal Democrats elected just 1 AM, their worst-ever result.

 Of the minor parties, the newly formed Women's Equality Party was the most successful, attracting 91,772 votes (3.51%) on the regional list, which did not entitle them to any Assembly members as the threshold for representation is 5% of the regional vote.
 No other party polled above 2%.